College of Graduate Studies

 Reserving Undergraduate Courses for the Graduate Transcript

-Students desiring to move courses from their undergraduate transcript to a graduate transcript may do so by filing the Credit Reservation Form with the College of Graduate Studies.
+Students desiring to reserve courses from their undergraduate transcript to a graduate transcript may do so by filing the Credit Reservation Form with the College of Graduate Studies.
 Courses from the undergraduate record may be moved to a graduate transcript if they meet the following criteria: 1) the student has a cumulative GPA of 3.00 or greater, 2) the course is at the 400 level or higher, 3) the grade in the course is A or B, and 4) the course was not used to meet the requirements for the undergraduate degree.
 No more than 12 credits of undergraduate work can be moved to the graduate transcript under this policy.

 Non-Degree Enrollment in the College of Graduate Studies